-It turns out that all extreme points of the linear programming relaxation of the Minimum Cost Network Flow Problem are integer valued (assuming that the supplies and upper/lower bounds are integer valued).
-This matrix, that has one 1 and one -1 per column (or row) is totally unimodular and therefore MCNF problems can be solved using LP techniques.
+A matrix that has at most one 1 and at most one -1 per column (or row) is totally unimodular.
+Therefore MCNF problems with all supplies and upper/lower bounds that are integer valued can be solved using LP techniques as all extreme points of the linear programming relaxation of the Minimum Cost Network Flow Problem are integer valued.
 However, we will investigate more efficient techniques to solve MCNF problems, which found applications in many areas.
-In fact, the assignment problem is a special case of MCNF problem, where each person is represented by a supply node of supply 1, each job is represented by a demand node of demand 1, and there are an arc from each person j to each job i, labeled by $c{i,j}$, that denotes the cost of person j performing job i.
+In fact, the assignment problem is a special case of MCNF problem, where each person is represented by a supply node of supply 1, each job is represented by a demand node of demand 1, and there are an arc from each person j to each job i, labeled by $c{i,j}$ , that denotes the cost of person j performing job i.